Mirrorless cameras have become increasingly popular, but there remain many reasons to invest in a DSLR.

 Best DSLR buying guide – The different types

-Entry-level DSLRs serve as the gateway for new DSLR owners.
-While they might lack the advanced feature sets and robust build quality of more expensive models, they’re a great way to get into DSLR photography.
+Entry-level DSLRs are the gateway for new DSLR owners.
+While they lack the advanced feature sets and robust build quality of more expensive models, they’re a great way to get into DSLR photography.
 Canon, Nikon and Pentax all produce fine examples of entry-level DSLRs, with the pick of the bunch being the Canon EOS 200D.

 Mid-range DSLRs can be seen as a step-up camera for those who have outgrown their entry-level model, but can also serve as an entry-point for those with a little more money to spend.
 You can expect to get a few more features, such as a tilting or vari-angle LCD panel, or even a touchscreen.
 Construction still tends to be fairly lightweight, with polycarbonate housings dominating.
 A great example of a mid-range DSLR equipped with an APS-C size sensor is the Pentax K-70.